|

 Post by sherlock on Aug 17, 2020 16:41:27 GMT

 So I was listening to Circular Time and Renaissance of the Daleks the other day and I’ve picked up on a few things.
 For starters, Autumn definitely needs to come after the DWM Comics as the Doctor constantly refers to all the previous times he’s played cricket in Stockbridge and they even have pictures of him up on the walls from when he’s played in past years.
 But they of course think that it’s a family line rather than just the one man.
 I suppose you could in theory say that the DWM comics were a later trip but it doesn’t really sit right.
 Also, there’s not actually a gap between the Doctor dropping off Nyssa in Rhodes and arriving at the Savoy hotel in Renaissance because General Tillington basically says that they watched the Doctor drop Nyssa off in Rhodes and then go to the hotel.
 Plus because of the interocitor, the same amount of time has to pass for the Doctor as Nyssa which is pretty much a day, if even that.
 If the Doctor had gone off on loads of adventures before arriving at the hotel, he would’ve gotten Nyssa’s message about being in trouble long before even arriving at the hotel.
 And finally, I relistened to Fallen Angels and i think the line about the trip to Heathrow has been taken a bit out of context because I don’t think it necessarily suggests that the Doctor was there recently.
 The exchange goes something like this: Doctor: “The chaps at Heathrow are lovely” Gabby: “Been there recently?”
 Doctor: “1981” Gabby: “That long ago?”
 (Shes from 2015) Doctor: “Not so long for me, but five hundred years in the future (they’re in the sixteenth century) see that’s the thing about time travel.
 So it’s less a case of him having been there recently, and more a case of him commenting on the nature of time travel and how 1981 was like 30 years ago for Gabby but the Doctor was in 1981 a lot more recently than 30 years ago, if that makes sense.
 Ah.
 That rather reopens the problem of where the DWM Comics and Empire of the Racnoss belong.
 So since the DWM Comics must be prior to Autumn and the Stockbridge Trilogy, there must be a totally undefined period where the Doctor is alone.
 Are there any other stories during his time with Nyssa that could be interpreted as providing such a gap or do we just have to assume one exists?
 I listened to Empire relatively recently and there’s nothing to really go on.
 The Doctor mentions Tegan at one point when complaining about characters arguing, so it could be in the Waters of Amsterdam gap.
 Agreed about Fallen Angels, it could probably go in the Waters gap too.
-Sidenote, Billy Walker I notice you’ve put The Helliax Rift in the gap created by The Gathering.
+Sidenote, Tim Bradley I notice you’ve put The Helliax Rift in the gap created by The Gathering.
 The problem with this is it’s kinda implied the Doctor can’t remember this part of his life well, for some reason, as the Sixth Doctor doesn’t pick up on hints sent by his past self in The Reaping.
 By contrast the Sixth Doctor fully recalls the events of Helliax in Hour of the Cybermen.
 As the cover of Helliax has the Doctor in his Season 21 outfit, might I suggest it could work just after And You Will Obey Me as another side trip before the Doctor went back to Little Hodcombe?

 |